Tubular Breast Deformity Surgery in Orlando

 Recovery From Tubular Breast Deformity Surgery

 The surgery to repair tubular breast deformity is performed under general anesthesia.
 Recovery can take a few days, and limited activity is suggested for a few weeks following surgery.
 You should avoid heavy lifting or strenuous exercise until full healing takes place.
-Dr. Spence will walk you through the recovery process and explain what to expect.
+Dr. Spence and Dr. Ovalle will walk you through the recovery process and explain what to expect.